DaymudeLab/assembly-theory-JOSS/paper.md

 Machine learning methods only provide approximate MA values [@Gebhard2022-inferringmolecular].
 The more recent `assembly_go` implementation computes MA exactly but is written in Go, yielding worse performance and posing an accessibility barrier for most scientists who are unfamiliar with the language [@Jirasek2024-investigatingquantifying].
 Finally, the latest implementation achieves significant performance milestones through a branch-and-bound approach [@Seet2024-rapidcomputation].
-It is again written in C++ but is not available for public use, prohibiting its use and verification by the community.
+It is again written in C++ but is not publicly available, prohibiting its use and verification by the community.

 With `assembly-theory`, we provide a high-performance Rust package for MA calculation while also providing Python bindings for key functionality, offering the best efficiency without sacrificing accessibility.
 We chose Rust for its advantages of cross-platform support, memory-safety, performant runtime, convenient parallelism, and integrated testing and documentation [@Perkel2020-whyscientists].